amommersteeg/lemonaid-stand/README.md

 ## Roadmap
 * 0.2.0
-    * Refactor the code into separate files to allow for better collaboration.
+    * Refactor the project's code into separate files to allow for better collaboration.
     * Add styling to the components.
     * Add creating of partial html components when uploading HTML and exporting using Mammoth.
     * And more.